 Here are some stats from recent (calendar) years:

-The record for most visitors in one day is from the 2014 Dafabet World Championship.
-Monday 5 May that year there were 43,698 visitors.
+The record for most visitors in one day is from the 2017 Betfred World Championship.
+On the last quarter-final day that year (Wed 26 Apr) there were 51,293 visitors.

 Listed in the BBC Education Web Guide